graphcareful/levd/README.md

     - 100
 ```

-At a temperature of 30C the fan will operate at its lowest value, 30%.
+At a temperature of 30C the fan/pump will operate at their lowest value, 30%.
 At a reading
-of 37C the program will perform the necessary calculations to find the fan value 48% -
+of 37C the program will perform the necessary calculations to find the fan/pump value 48% -
 then rounding up to the nearest multiple of 5, being 50%.
-All of this happens every 0.5s.
+All of this happens every interval, which by default is 0.5 seconds.

-Also real-time updates to the `levd.cfg` file are supported.
-No need to relaunch the daemon
-every time you modify a property.
+Real-time updates to the `levd.cfg` file are supported.
+No need to relaunch the daemon every time you modify a property.

-The future project `levd-settings` will allow you to modify the `levd.cfg` file using a
-GUI using the Qt framework.

-### Can I get some logs?
+### Logging

-Sure, using journalctl you can see the programs stderr/stdout logs.
+Using journalctl you can see the programs stderr/stdout logs.

 ```
 $ sudo journalctl -f -u levd.service